FourteenBrush/MathExpressionParser/README.md

 ### Using a custom execution environment (recommended):

-As mentioned above, inserting functions or variables will place them in the global symbol lookup.
+As said above, inserting functions or variables will place them in the global symbol lookup.
 If you want more flexibility over what symbols can be used in what context, you can explicitly provide a `ExecutionEnv`: